heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Unfortunately, Bloom does not provide support for other CRDTs.
 In fact, you cannot define your own datatypes at all.
 You are bound by the collections described.

-Bloom<sup>L</sup>, an addendum to the Bloom language, provides support for these types of data structures.
+Bloom<sup>L</sup>{% cite BloomL --file langs-consistency %}, an addendum to the Bloom language, provides support for these types of data structures.
 Specifically, Bloom<sup>L</sup> does two things:
 * Adds a number of built-in lattices such as `lmax` (`integerMax`), `lmin`, etc.
 * Adds an "interface" for lattices: the user can define lattices that "implement" this interface.